top of page

 Public Outreach

-June 2024 - Roman Fest - Chester House Estate, Wellingborough, U.K.
+June 2024 and 2025 - Roman Fest - Chester House Estate, Wellingborough, U.K.

 A collaboration with the Northamptonshire Archaeological Resource Centre, Chester House Estate, and The University of Leicester, where I ran a stand with the centre's volunteers to teach the local public about basic osteological analyses (e.g. biological sexing and ageing strategies, and examples of paleopathological lesions), and explaining the importance of this type of research.